ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### CI/CD integration

-Because Trivy is a cli tool it can easily be integrates in CI/CD pipelines.
+Because Trivy is a CLI tool, it can easily be integrates in new or existing CI/CD pipelines.
 To integrate it into GitHub you could tell trivy the run should fail (exit code 1 instead of 0) only for HIGH and Critical issues.